PipeWire/wireplumber/docs/rst/design/events_and_hooks.rst

 Events and Hooks
 ================

-Session management is all about reacting to events and taking neccessary actions.
+Session management is all about reacting to events and taking necessary actions.
 This is why WirePlumber's logic is all built on events and hooks.

 Events